-KEY Tau ght modules Supervised independent research Learning support activities 9 .4 Descriptions ment Program PhD - Architecture and Sustainable Built
+9.4.3 Module Descriptions for PhD - Architecture and Sustainable Built Environment Programme

-Research Methodology 1: Research Paradigms and Advanced Qualitative Methods
+RES601: Research Paradigms and Advanced Qualitative Methods

 This module covers the underlying theory and forms of qualitative research approaches, methods and ethics as they apply to the context of the programme.
 This includes acquiring a critical and interpretive understanding of qualitative research approaches, theories and concepts, as well as methods and techniques that constitute the qualitative research realm.
 The emphasis in this module will be on an understanding of and rationale for adopting qualitative research, as well as controversies and debates about qualitative forms, the role of the researcher, the rights of the research subject, cultural and social norms, and research practices.
 The module will also cover the distinctions between qualitative and quantitative research and the role of mixed methods